Everything you need to know about Essential Fatty Acids for your dog

 Our dog’s ancestors used to eat prey that grazed on leaves and other vegetation, and therefore the prey’s meat also had low omega 6: omega 3 ratio.
 We can mimic this in our dog’s diet by feeding them grass-fed and free-range meats.
 For example, grain-fed beef typically has an omega 6: omega 3 ratio of 5:1 – 10:1, while grass-fed beef has a ratio of 1:1 – 3:1.

-At Lyka, we use 100% grass-fed beef in our beef bowls and 100% free-range chicken in our chicken bowls.
+At Lyka, we use grass-fed beef and lamb in our recipes.

 At Lyka, we mimic the ancestral diet, with all of our recipes containing an omega 6: omega 3 ratio between 3:1 to 5:1.

 We only use grass-fed beef and lamb and free–range chicken in our recipes.
 Not only are they the more sustainable option, they provide a lower ratio of omega 6:3 than their grain-fed equivalents.
 We also use fish oil and sardines in our recipes to provide high levels of omega 3 fatty acids.
 To read more about our ingredients, head to our website and build you Starter Box today.